 More Alcohol Means More Risk

 A recent study found a strong link between drinking one to three drinks a day (what doctors consider moderate) and getting AFib.
-Oddly enough, that was true for people who drink wine and liquor, but not beer.

 You don't have to drink regularly, either.
 Binge drinking, or having more than five drinks in a row, also makes getting AFib more likely.
 People in these studies drank wine or hard liquor.
 It's not clear if beer has the same effect.